Sebi to come out with circular to prevent Karvy-like incidents: Ajay Tyagi

 Stressing that whatever action is required would be taken, he said the first thing is that investors' dues have to be returned in a timely manner.
 "First priority will be to return the funds and securities of investors.
 Whatever else needs to be done will be done," he noted.

-Tyagi, whose current three-year tenure is ending on March 31, said it has been quite a good experience at the helm.
+Tyagi, whose current three-year tenure ends later this month, said it has been quite a good experience at the helm.
 "Me and my team believed in a consultative approach, we did not have any regulatory capture, we worked in a transparent manner, we did things cautiously," he said.

 While noting that Sebi is a vibrant organisation, Tyagi said there would always be challenges.
 "Enforcement needs further improvement, there are many things to be done," he said.